Berkeley-MDes/tdf-fa24-leejeongmin2/README.md

 ### Reflection

 Though the progress is very slow, I’m grateful to be learning bit by bit.
 By next week, I will ensure that I can monitor the display on Photon.
 Additionally, I’ll challenge myself to try out the example Jeff explained, where the LED blinks using a button.

+### Speculation

+What could I create with what I learned today?

+I could make something that outputs words of encouragement or support at specific times.
+For example, when feeling tired from working for long periods, it could show uplifting words every two hours.
+Or, during a discussion, when I feel hesitant to speak up, it could display a message to encourage me to share my thoughts.

+Small words can easily influence people's moods and attitudes.
+The text display I learned to create this week could serve this purpose.

 - [TDF Wiki](https://github.com/Berkeley-MDes/24f-desinv-202/wiki) - the ultimate source for truth and information about the course and assignments